 Prior to travel, Australian/Hungarian dual nationals should seek advice from the nearest Embassy or Consulate of Hungary.

 We strongly recommend that you take out comprehensive travel insurance that will cover any overseas medical costs, including medical evacuation, before you depart.
 Confirm that your insurance covers you for the whole time you'll be away and check what circumstances and activities are not included in your policy.
 Remember, regardless of how healthy and fit you are, if you can't afford travel insurance, you can't afford to travel.
 The Australian Government will not pay for a traveller's medical expenses overseas or medical evacuation costs.

 It is important to consider your physical and mental health before travelling overseas.
 We encourage you to consider having vaccinations before you travel.
 At least eight weeks before you depart, make an appointment with your doctor or travel clinic for a basic health check-up, and to discuss your travel plans and any implications for your health, particularly if you have an existing medical condition.
 The World Health Organization (WHO) provides information for travellers and our health page also provides useful information for travellers on staying healthy.

-The standard of public medical facilities in Hungary's large cities is reasonable.
+Medical treatment in Hungary is adequate, but hospitals and other medical facilities are not always comparable to what you may find in Australia.
+There is currently no private in-patient hospital facility in Budapest.
 Some doctors speak English, but it is not widely spoken by other hospital staff.
 In rural and border regions facilities can be limited.
-Private medical facilities are well equipped and meet international accreditation standards but are very expensive.
-Private hospitals often insist on confirmation of insurance cover or guarantee of payment before admitting patients.
 Doctors and public hospitals usually expect immediate cash payment for services.